1 Day Zooming through Zürich

 Evening view of Zürich's riverfront with the iconic St. Peter's Church tower against a clear blue sky.

-Similar to Fraumünster Church, you’ll observe a blend of Romanesque and Baroque elements including a simply elegant interior, with a notable wooden pulpit and galleries that can be observed for free.
+Similar to Fraumünster Church, you’ll observe a blend of Romanesque and Baroque elements including a simple, elegant interior with a notable wooden pulpit and galleries that can be observed for free.
 The church is open every day from 11:00 AM to 4:00 PM with extended hours on weekdays.

 Lindenhof